How to Develop an Enterprise Web Application?

 Don’t repeat the same mistakes when building a new enterprise web application.

-Our enterprise web development company has created a set of guidelines we use to build-in bulletproof security into each of our products.
+Our company has created a set of guidelines we use to build-in bulletproof security into each of our products.
 Here are some of the standards we adhere to:

 Test Inputs Rigorously